Dog Brushing Guide: How to Brush a Dog and Prevent Tangles

 How often should you brush a dog?

 Many dogs benefit from brushing at least weekly, while long, curly, or shedding coats often need more frequent sessions.
+On dog brushing, that timing works best when you act before buildup becomes obvious.

 Is daily brushing good for dogs?

 Many dogs benefit from brushing at least weekly, while long, curly, or shedding coats often need more frequent sessions.
+That keeps dog brushing tied to a real home-care routine instead of guesswork.

 Should you brush before or after a bath?

 Usually before the bath.
 Brushing first removes loose coat and helps prevent water from tightening tangles.
+For dog brushing, the safer version is usually the one that leaves less cleanup and less stress afterward.